iamcanadian1973/advanced-excerpt/readme.txt

 = Why do I need this plugin? =

 The default excerpt created by WordPress removes all HTML.
-If your theme uses `the_excerpt()` to view excerpts, they might look weird because of this (e.g. smilies are removed, lists are flattened, etc.) This plugin fixes that and also gives you more control over excerpts.
+If your theme uses `the_excerpt()` to view excerpts, they might look weird because of this (smilies are removed, lists are flattened, etc.) This plugin fixes that and also gives you more control over excerpts.

 = Does it work for WordPress version x.x.x? =

 I haven't had the chance to test the plugin on many versions of WordPress.
 It has recently been tested on 2.9, but it might work on other versions, too.
 You can safely try it yourself, because the plugin is unlikely to break anything (it's only an output filter).
-Please let me know if you succesfully tested it on another version of WordPress.
+Please let me know if you successfully tested it on another version of WordPress.

 = Is this plugin available in my language? / How do I translate this plugin? =